Judge rejects Roman Polanski’s bid to end sex abuse case

 - Belfair homeowner arrested after intruder fatally shot while taking shower

+Polanski pleaded guilty to unlawful sex with a minor, but he fled Los Angeles on the eve of sentencing in 1978.
+He has sought to resolve the case several times without personally appearing in court.

-His travel has since been confined to three countries: France, Switzerland and his native Poland.
+His travel has since been confined to three countries: his native France, Switzerland and Poland, where he fled the Holocaust.

+The victim has said she forgives the “Rosemary’s Baby” director and believes the case should end.

+Polanski, 83, has long contended that he is the victim of judicial misconduct because a now-deceased judge who handled the case suggested in private remarks that he would renege on a plea bargain and sentencing agreement.
+It called for no more time behind bars for the director after he spent 42 days in a prison undergoing a diagnostic screening.

 Polanski’s lawyer, Harland Braun, said Gordon’s order failed to address what he called the central issue in the case — misconduct by several previous judges who handled the case.

-Note: This story has been corrected to show that Polanski was born in France, not Poland.